Pala-LakshmanSai/Amazon-Clone-Using-HTML-CSS/README.md

 This is a simple Amazon India clone created using HTML and CSS, aimed at replicating the basic functionalities and design elements of the Amazon India website.
 This project serves as a demonstration of front-end development skills and an understanding of web design principles.

 ## Source Website
-Check out the live demo of the Amazon India Clone [here](https://www.amazon.com/).
+Check out the live demo of the Amazon India website [here](https://www.amazon.com/).

 ## Demo
 Check out the demo of my Amazon India Clone ![amazon india clone](demo.png).